Integration with Svelte

 Loading data

-To get data into Kanban, a data set is needed.
-Create a data.js file in the src/ directory and add some example data:
+To get data into Kanban, you'll need to provide a data set.
+You can create a data.js file in the src/ directory and add some sample data:

 export function getData() {